-The 9 best places to sell your Magic cards online and offline are eBay, TCGPlayer, Card Kingdom, Channel Fireball, Facebook, Craigslist, Local Game Stores, Card Shows/Conventions and finally Auction Houses.
+The places I would point you to in order to sell your Magic cards online and offline are eBay, TCGPlayer, Card Kingdom, Channel Fireball, Facebook, Craigslist, Local Game Stores, Card Shows/Conventions and finally Auction Houses.
 All of these places are great to try and sell your Magic collection whether you’re trying to sell them online or at a local store or convention.

 Let’s jump into each of these a bit further.